 Tulum is about a 2-hour drive from Chichen Itza compared to Cancun’s approximately 2.5-hour drive.

 However, you also have to factor in the drive from Cancun to Tulum since you can’t fly there—the driving time between these two destinations is between 1.5 – 2 hours, depending on traffic.
+The adorable town of Valladolid is a common stop along this route.

-So, while choosing Tulum vs. Cancun solely on the premise of visiting Chichen Itza isn’t the wisest, this leads me to another important point: both Cancun and Tulum are excellent bases for day trips.
+So, while choosing Tulum vs. Cancun solely on the premise of visiting Chichen Itza isn’t the wisest, this leads me to another important point: Both Cancun and Tulum are excellent bases for day trips.

-When it comes to islands, Isla Mujeres is a quick visit from Cancun (about 20 minutes by ferry), whereas Cozumel sits about equally between Cancun and Tulum (approximately 1 hour to Playa del Carmen followed by a 30 minute ferry).
+When it comes to islands, Isla Mujeres is a quick visit from Cancun (about 20 minutes by ferry), whereas Cozumel sits about equally between Cancun and Tulum (approximately 1 hour to Playa del Carmen followed by a 30-minute ferry).

 That said, you’ll have access to more cenotes in Tulum and small beach towns like Akumal, where you can snorkel with sea turtles.